Snowsita/Ecommerce-Microservice/README.md

 ### Discovery Server

 The Discovery Server is a service registry that allows services to find each other.
 It is a Spring Cloud Netflix Eureka Server.
 All other services are configured to register with the Discovery Server on startup.

+### API Gateway

+The API Gateway provides a single entry point for all clients.
+It is a Spring Cloud Gateway that is configured to route requests to the appropriate microservice.
+It also provides security by integrating with Keycloak.

 ### Customer Service